 If you believe you have accurate information with regard to an employer not complying with workers comp laws you should report it to the Workers Compensation Fraud and Noncompliance Unit.
 Their phone number is (800) 592-6003.
 Or, you can call our work comp lawyers at Roskin & Hoffmann.

 Contact an Experienced Workers Compensation Lawyer

-The St. Louis Workers Compensation Lawyers at Roskin & Hoffmann, LLC have nearly 50 years of combined Work Comp experience and we have handled some of the most complex Workers Comp cases throughout Missouri.
+The St. Louis Workers Compensation Lawyers at Roskin & Hoffmann, LLC have extensive Work Comp experience and we have handled some of the most complex Workers Comp cases throughout Missouri.
 If you have been injured at work or have questions regarding work comp employer fraud, call our knowledgeable attorneys at (314) 821-9013 or send us a Workers Compensation question.
 We look forward to helping you.
 All communications are returned promptly.

-Workers Compensation Lawyers at Roskin & Hoffmann, LLC based in St. Louis, Missouri have nearly 50 combined years of work comp experience.
+Workers Compensation Lawyers at Roskin & Hoffmann, LLC based in St. Louis, Missouri have extensive work comp experience.
 Learn about employer fraud.